jwpkg/gitversion/CONTRIBUTION.md

 },
 ```

-### Gitversion
+### Gitbump

-Of course we use gitversion itself in the repo.
+Of course we use gitbump itself in the repo.
 We use it in the default mode and execute it with the above helpers in combination with [ts-node](https://www.npmjs.com/package/ts-node)

 ### Jest